analogdevicesinc/production-tests/m1k/README.md

 This step require to determine the gain for the ADC input used to measure the M1K sourced current.
 To determine the gain source a voltage with a digital power supply and measure the resulted current with a digital multimeter.
 Read the hexadecimal ADC code and the digital multimeter measurement and enter the resulted values in the application to be write in the EEPROM.

+**Note:** A benchtop source measure unit can also be used instead of a digital power supply and a digital multimeter.

 ![Step_m](Config_Setup_Images/Step_m.png)

 ## 9. ADC gain calibration for negative current measurement

 This step require to determine the gain for the ADC input used to measure the M1K sourced current.
 To determine the gain source a voltage with a digital power supply and measure the resulted current with a digital multimeter.
 Read the hexadecimal ADC code and the digital multimeter measurement and enter the resulted values in the application to be write in the EEPROM.

+**Note:** A benchtop source measure unit can also be used instead of a digital power supply and a digital multimeter.

 ![Step_o](Config_Setup_Images/Step_o.png)